What is a payment gateway and how does it work?

 • A payment processor is responsible for the movement of the funds between customer and merchant.
 It does that by passing the customer's credit card information to the issuing bank to request a hold of funds on the credit card being used.
 Once the transaction is approved and submitted for settlement, it connects the issuing bank with your merchant account to transfer the funds.
 While a payment processor is a requirement to process the transaction, a payment processor alone doesn't help securely authorize the transaction.

 • A payment gateway is the “gateway” between merchant and payment processor and is responsible for obtaining the customer’s credit card information and payment data from the merchant.
 It passes this data to the payment processor securely to be processed.
-Being the gateway for your transactions, Payflow allows you to use one integration to reach many different banks and processors, including those that work with your existing merchant account.
-Both are needed for online sales.
+A payment gateway allows you to use on integration to reach many different banks and processors.

 What are the different types of payment gateways?